-During the fourth quarter of 2023, we recognized \$86 million of impairment charges for French TV channels within our Bell Media segment.
-The impairment charges were the result of a reduction in advertising demand in the industry resulting from economic uncertainties and unfavourable impacts to market-based valuation assumptions.
-These charges included \$41 million allocated to indefinite-life intangible assets for broadcast licences and brands, and \$45 million to finite-life intangible assets for program and feature film rights.
+During the fourth quarter of 2022, we recognized \$147 million of impairment charges for French TV channels within our Bell Media segment.
+The impairment charges were the result of a reduction in advertising demand in the industry resulting from economic uncertainties and unfavourable impacts to assumptions for discount rates.
+These charges included \$94 million allocated to indefinite-life intangible assets for broadcast licences, and \$53 million to finite-life intangible assets for program and feature film rights.
 The impairment was determined by comparing the carrying value of the CGUs to their fair value less cost of disposal.
-We estimated the fair value of the CGUs using both discounted cash flows and market-based valuation models, which include five-year cash flow projections derived from business plans reviewed by senior management for the period of October 1, 2023 to December 31, 2028, using a discount rate of 9.5% and a perpetuity growth rate of 0.0%.
+We estimated the fair value of the CGUs using the discounted cash flow valuation models, which include five-year cash flow projections derived from business plans reviewed by senior management for the period of October 1, 2022 to December 31, 2027, using a discount rate plans reviewed by senior management for the period of October 1, 2023 to December 31, 2028, using a discount rate of 9.5% and a perpetuity growth rate of 0.0%.
 After impairments, the carrying value of our impacted CGU was \$62 million.